 - The SCI BC Vancouver Peer Program acknowledges the financial support of the Vancouver Coastal Health Sharon Martin Community Health Fund.

-- Coloplast consumer support specialists are here for you to provide catheter samples, provide follow-up and product advice, and help you get SpeediCath coverage.
-Contact them by phone at 1-866-293-6349 or e-mail (email@example.com).
-Or ask for free samples here (a specialist will contact you shortly after you receive the samples).
+- Coloplast CARE Advisors are here for you to provide catheter samples, provide follow-up and product advice, and help you get SpeediCath coverage.
+Contact them by phone at 1-866-293-6349 or e-mail (firstname.lastname@example.org) or ask for free samples here (a Care Advisor will contact you shortly after you receive the samples).